 As an LCC, Jetstar doesn’t even pretend to care about keeping you amused in flight.
 This magazine is all you are getting.
 Bring your own fully charged (no USB remember?) devices to stave off boredom.

 Things To Do In Tasmania

 Looking for inspiration once you land?
 We stayed at the Grand Chancellor Launceston.
 The premium location makes exploring the CBD a breeze and it’s steps away from my favourite restaurant The Black Cow Bistro.
-Cataract Gorge is a great way to spend and afternoon and The Hogs Breath Cafe is perfect for a quick lunch.
-We had mixed results at The Pricky Cactus when we were craving Mexican but I guess it can’t all be amazing!
+Cataract Gorge is a great way to spend and afternoon but had mixed results at The Prickly Cactus Launceston when we were craving Mexican.
 If you are keen to explore further afield, a visit to Port Arthur Historic site is a soul-shuddering reflection on the past and Wineglass Bay Cruises will take your breath away.

 I’m not gonna lie, after my recent experiences on Emirates A380 first class and Emirates A380 business class Jetstar domestic smacked me back into reality with a thud.
 If I didn’t know better, I would swear the old saying that you get what you pay for was specifically created for budget airlines.
 This was absolutely a no frills experience but considering we paid $110 for two return tickets (baggage and seat allocation are extra) I’m not complaining.
 Jetstar got us to Launceston safely with a minimum of fuss and I’m grateful.
 Flying used to be a folly reserved for the rich but LCC’s have made travel accessible to many more and that can only be a good thing.
 The money that we saved by scoring a bargain airfare was put to good use on our Tasmanian road trip and that makes Jetstar a winner in my book.